verdaux/BookNotes/Fact Machine/When high tide, wells lower in height.md

 - [ ] Tides are a distortion in the shape of the earth
 - [ ] This is caused by the pull of the moon
 - [ ] The pull is stronger on parts of the earth closer to the moon
+- [ ] Imagine the ocean immediately beneath the moon